slowmove/dotenv-vars/readme.md

 dotenv-loader
 ===

-Loads a .env file in your project path, setting each row in environment variables.
+The slimmest module to load a .env file in your project path, setting each row in environment variables.

 ## Installation
 ``` npm install --save dotenv-vars ```